 Attorney: Melody McCoy

-The AITF was established by Congress in 1988 to compensate Arizona tribes for the closure of the Phoenix Indian School which was an off-reservation boarding school operated by the Bureau of Indian Affairs since 1891.
-The school’s closure allowed the Department of the Interior to exchange the land on which the school had been located for privately owned lands in Florida that would become part of a national wildlife refuge.
-The Phoenix lands were considerably more valuable than the Florida lands and Congress approved the land exchange only if the difference in value went into the AITF and a trust fund for the Navajo Nation.
-The private owner of the Florida lands has paid some, but not all, of the land valuation difference, and has given the United States notice that he will no longer make the AITF or Navajo Nation trust fund payments.
+The AITF was established by Congress in 1988 to compensate Arizona tribes for the closure of the Phoenix Indian School, which was an off-reservation boarding school operated by the Bureau of Indian Affairs since 1891.
+The school’s closure allowed the Department of the Interior to exchange the land where the school had been located for privately owned lands of the Barron Collier Company in Florida that would become part of a national wildlife refuge.
+The Phoenix lands were more valuable than the Florida lands and Congress approved the land exchange only if the difference in value of the properties went to the AITF and a trust fund for the Navajo Nation.
+Collier paid some, but not all, of the property value differential and gave the United States notice that they will no longer make the AITF or Navajo Nation trust fund payments.
 The lawsuit seeks to hold the United States liable for the remaining payments into the AITF.

 In July 2015, the United States filed a Motion to Dismiss this case which, in February 2016, the court granted in part and denied in part.
 In May 2016, the parties to this case—ITCA and the United States—attempted a voluntary global mediation effort of 53 of their claims along with claims between the United States and Collier, but the mediation was not successful, and the case was returned to active litigation.

 In October 2016, the United States and Collier reached a settlement of their claims against each other, which was approved by the court and is being implemented.
 In December 2016, ITCA filed a First Amended Complaint, which the United States moved to dismiss in February 2017.
 Briefing on the dismissal motion was completed, but in August 2017 the court terminated the dismissal motion and ordered ITCA to file a Second Amended Complaint.
 The court also strongly urged the parties to again attempt mediation.